Polyploidy: Aneuploid

 Organisms in which a particular chromosome, or chromosome segment, is under- or over-represented are said to be aneuploid (from the Greek words meaning "not", "good", and "fold").
 Aneuploidy refers to a numerical change in part of the chromosome set, whereas polyploidy refers to a numerical change in the whole set of chromosomes.

 Endopolyploidy

-Polyploidy occurs in some tissues of animals that are otherwise diploid, such as human muscle tissues.
+Polyploidy occurs in some tissues of organisms that are otherwise diploid, such as human liver tissues and plant endosperm tissues.
 This is known as endopolyploidy.
 Species whose cells do not have nuclei, that is, prokaryotes, may be polyploid, as seen in the large bacterium Epulopiscium fishelsoni.
 Hence ploidy is defined with respect to a cell.

-Monoploid

-A monoploid has only one set of chromosomes and the term is usually only applied to cells or organisms that are normally diploid.
-The more general term for such organisms is haploid.

 Temporal terms

 Neopolyploidy

 A polyploid that is newly formed.
+Examples have an obviously increased genome size, chromosome number, gene copy number, and extant diploid ancestors.
+They may or may not have undergone initial diploidization to the point that they can have stable diploid-like meiosis and disomic inheritance.
+The tetraploid hybrids in the Triangle of U as well as common wheat are typical examples: their chromosomes can be easily assigned to separate ancestral sets or "subgenomes".

 Mesopolyploidy

-That has become polyploid in more recent history; it is not as new as a neopolyploid and not as old as a paleopolyploid.
-It is a middle aged polyploid.
-Often this refers to whole genome duplication followed by intermediate levels of diploidization.
+That has become polyploid in more recent history; it is "middle-aged", not as new as a neopolyploid and not as old as a paleopolyploid.
+Often this refers to an event where diploidization has stabilized to the point of diploid-like meiosis, disomic inheritance, and diploidized genomes up to quasidiploid complements with a very low number of chromosomes; but large, obvious blocks of synteny remain between chromosomes, to the point that they can be detected by surface-level comparative genetics (e.g. all-to-all paralog identification in one species presented as a synteny plot) and/or basic cytogenetic methods such as comparative chromosome painting.

+All three diploid Brassica species forming the Triangle of U are mesohexaploid, especially in the context of the two paleo-tetraploidization events of Brassicaceae (shared with Arabidopsis).
+The same applies to a number of Australian crucifer species.
+With that said, other sources on this topic do not recognize a distinction between meso- and paleo-polyploidity.